datafund/util_haproxy_rpchealth/README.md

 This will start the server on `http://0.0.0.0:9999`.

+### Using Helm

+Helm charts are also available in the `helm` directory of this repository.
+To use the Helm charts, run:

+This will install the `rpchealth` chart with the name `rpchealth`.

 ## Usage

 To start the health checker server, run:

 This will start the server on `http://0.0.0.0:9999`.